JulianGR/android_device_xiaomi_olive/README.md

 This is my own development fork, so if you are going to build it, try at your own risk.
-I am NOT RESPONSIBLE for any bricked device.
+I am not responsible for bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.
+Please do some research if you have any concerns about features included in this ROM before flashing it!

 Captions:
 + :white_check_mark: : requirement met